-There are lots of articles that teach you how to arrange your bedroom in terms of Feng Shui.
+There is a wealth of information that can teach you how to arrange your bedroom in terms of Feng Shui.

 Chamomile tea has been known for centuries to be able to help with sleep.

-Today, it is still a very popular sleep aid and can be found on the shelves in almost any food store or supermarket.
+Today, it is still a very popular sleep aid and can be found on the shelves in most food stores and supermarkets.

-It is also shown to have anti-anxiety properties and helps relaxation.
+It is also shown to have anti-anxiety properties and help relaxation.

 If you find your weight to be a troublesome issue, did you know it could be linked to not getting enough sleep?